-In principle, the Sub-Fund may also hold on a temporarily basis ancillary liquid assets up to 20 % of the Sub-Fund's assets.
+In principle, the Sub-Fund may also hold on a temporarily basis ancillary liquid assets up to 20 % of the Sub-Fund's net assets.
 The above-mentioned 20% limit can only be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and where such breach is justified having regard to the interests of the investors.

 The Sub-Fund will engage, on an ongoing basis, in securities lending transactions, with a view to create a source of additional income.
 The Sub-Fund's overall risk profile will not be impacted.
 The Sub-Fund's maximum exposure to securities lending transactions is 50% of its assets, the Sub-Fund's expected exposure to securities lending transactions is 25% of its assets.
-The Sub-Fund uses UBS Europe SE, Luxembourg Branch as securities lending agent, UBS Switzerland AG will act as exclusive borrower from the Sub-Fund.
-40% of the gross revenue generated by re-use of the Sub-Fund's assets in securities lending transactions will be withheld as costs/fees by UBS Europe SE (in its capacity as securities lending agent) and UBS Switzerland AG (in its capacity as exclusive borrower); the residual 60% will be paid to the Sub-Fund.
-The above costs / fees cover all direct and indirect costs/fees arising in the context of the Sub-Fund's securities lending program.
-These costs/fees are subject to a periodical review, and, if appropriate, adaptation, and must be at arm's length.
+The Sub-Fund uses UBS Europe SE, Luxembourg Branch as securities lending agent, responsible for the transactions management, ongoing operational activities and collateral safekeeping, UBS Switzerland AG will act as securities lending service provider, responsible for the ongoing securities lending activities and collateral management.
+10% of the gross revenue generated by re-use of the Sub-Fund's assets in securities lending agent) and 30% by UBS Switzerland AG (in its capacity as securities lending service provider); the residual 60% will be paid to the Sub-Fund.
+The above fees cover all direct and indirect costs arising in the context of the Sub-Fund's securities lending program.
+These costs are subject to a periodical review, and, if appropriate, adaptation, and must be at arm's length.